BigEasyBattles/BigEasyBattles/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can never get any of this crap to work honesty it's such a hassle.
 Github, VSCode, literally any configuration for
 - any program ever, my own brain, and honestly it makes me sad.
 However, someday I shall imporve and seek vengence on all
-- those terrible programming realted things that have brought me strife.
+- those terrible programming related things that have brought me strife.
 Someday...

 <!---
 BigEasyBattles/BigEasyBattles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.